Chapter 35 - Of Plots and New Perspectives

 "Fishing!"
 Kana exclaimed, produced the tangled net as proof.

 "In a tree…" Inigo noted, exchanging a dubious glance towards Soleil.

 "Yes," Marc replied, letting his hand drop down to his side as he spoke in as flat and neutral a tone as he could.
 He tried his best to keep his expression equally as devoid of emotion.

 "To find the mythical creature of which Anna had spoken of!"
 Ophelia declared with the utmost confidence.
 "Anna wove a tale of creatures of the night with their sharp fangs that would plunge into the necks of pure maidens and drain their blood until naught is left but shriveled husks!
-As this vile spirits haunt the unwarry in isolated places, we took it upon ourselves to protect the camp as long as we remain here in the wilderness!"
+As these vile spirits haunt the unwary in isolated places, we took it upon ourselves to protect the camp as long as we remain here in the wilderness!"

 "And you were attempting to find this creature… and catch it… with a net," Inigo said.